Health Economics Information Resources: A Self-Study Course

 New York Academy of Medicine (NYAM) Library

-- NYAM Library publishes a quarterly alerting service, the Grey Literature Report covering the fields of health policy and public health
+- NYAM Library published a quarterly alerting service, the Grey Literature Report covering the fields of health policy and public health (publication ceased January 2017)

-- full cataloging with hypertext links to online versions of the documents where available
+- the online catalog with full cataloging and hypertext links to online versions of the documents where available

 Canadian Foundation for Healthcare Improvement (CFHI), formerly The Canadian Health Services Research Foundation (CHSRF)

 - CFHI site

 - catalog of Canadian health services research literature that can be searched using a Web-based online search engine or browsed by title

 - provides access to over 11,000 citations with over 800 containing the term, "economics"

 - view citations for books, journal articles and proceedings